nocalhost/nocalhost.github.io/docs/introduction.md

 Nocalhost helps your team to standardize development workflows without requiring everyone on your team to become a Kubernetes expert.

-- **Kubernetes and DevOps expert** on your team can configure and manager Cluster, Applications, DevSpace and Users by Nocalhost Server, [read more about Nocalhost Server](./server/server-overview)
+- **Kubernetes and DevOps expert** on your team can configure and manager Cluster, Applications, DevSpace and Users by Nocalhost Server, Read more about [Nocalhost Server](./server/server-overview)
 - **Developers** on your team can easily check out the project and start coding and debugging in the Kubernetes cluster without becoming a Kubernetes expert.

 ### Compatibility